mathworks-ref-arch/matlab-production-server-on-kubernetes/README.md

     The `values.yaml` file specifies these values in the `matlabRuntime` section, in the `registry`, `repository`, and `tag` variables, respectively.

-### Step 3: Upload Container Images to Private Registry *(Optional)*
+### Step 3: Upload Container Images to Private Registry
-> This step is required only if your Kubernetes cluster cannot access containers.mathworks.com directly.

 After you pull the MATLAB Production Server and MATLAB Runtime container images to your system, upload them to a private container registry that your Kubernetes cluster can access.

 1. Tag the images with information about your private registry by using [docker tag](https://docs.docker.com/engine/reference/commandline/tag/).